Prince

 The first thing you see is the smile.
 As you draw closer you realize you are looking up high to see it.
 Meet Prince Kayigire, the restauranteur behind the eclectic new Cultivar Café at the Molly Brown Summer Home Pavilion.
 A tall and genial man, Prince has a bright and shining vision of bringing elegance and fine foods, coffees and teas to the area.
 As his reputation grows as it surely will, we are sure that his influence will be felt far beyond our little corner of Lakewood.
 This is a man making big dreams come true!

-When the corner of the Molly Brown Summer Home was damaged by a runaway car in 2019, and then everything in the world was damaged by COVID soon after, the outlook for the Summer House Museum, located in that fine old mansion, looked like it was fatally injured.
+The corner of the Molly Brown Summer Home, located at Wadsworth and Yale, was damaged by a runaway car in 2019, and then everything in the world was damaged by COVID soon after.
+The outlook for the Summer House Museum, located in that fine old mansion, looked like it was fatally injured.
 The owner, Mary “Momo” Shearer, never gave up the hope of bringing it back but it was hard.
-Momo’s family bought the home at Wadsworth and Yale in 1930, on the last parcel of the 320 acres formerly owned by Johnny and Margaret “Molly” Brown.
+Momo’s family bought the home in 1930, on the last parcel of the 320 acres formerly owned by Johnny and Margaret “Molly” Brown.
 They added the Pavilion, east of the house, as an event center in 2013.
 1 After 2020, that terrible year, it would take more than a dream to bring it back.
 As it turns out it’s underway with a lot of work, and not one dream but two – Momo’s and Prince’s – working together.

 Prince’s dream started in his mother’s kitchen in Rwanda.
 He recalls that as the youngest child in his family, he received lots of attention after his older brothers and sisters had moved on to further their educations.
 His mother had a special way of providing love and comfort through food, and he was an eager student of that fine art.
 His appreciation matured when he attended University in Rwanda, where he majored in Food Science and Nutrition.
 His passion led him to a postgraduate degree at Brandeis University in Boston, for a Master’s degree in Sustainable Development.
 From a kitchen in war-torn Rwanda as the country was going through spasms of post-war recovery, all the way to Lakewood, is quite a story.